programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 There are many other models and visualizations available that can bring insight but they also add some complexity which demand further statistical understandings.
 While statistical modeling usually focuses on a particular model's predictive insight, well-fit models also provide insight into the data they represent.
 In particular, the Poisson regression is frequently used to create [models of count data](http://www.theanalysisfactor.com/regression-models-for-count-data/) which is how population data is often represented.[Geographically Weighted Regressions](https://rstudio-pubs-static.s3.amazonaws.com/44975_0342ec49f925426fa16ebcdc28210118.html) also have particular advantages with this type of data.
 But assessing fit has some complexity.
 [Decision trees](hhttps://www.analyticsvidhya.com/blog/2016/04/complete-tutorial-tree-based-modeling-scratch-in-python/) could also be useful for historical data because they give an understandable graphical representation of the the leading factors that caused inclusion in a group or list.
 Principal component analysis, [correspondence analysis](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/lessons/correspondence-analysis-in-R.md) and other clustering methods can also be helpful, especially when there is limited knowledge or insight into the event being analyzed yet there is an abundance of data associated with the event.
 I recommend background reading or discussions with a data scientist or statistician when exploring some of these modeling options as understanding the configuration and parameters of the individual models is essential to ensuring the results are trustworthy and significant.

 [^1]: For an overview of R as it relates to the humanities with a chapter geospatial data also see Arnold Taylor and Lauren Tilton, Humanities Data in R (Cham: Springer, 2015).
-They use the sp library which is being being superseded by sf, but is still heavily utilized.
+Their geospatial chapters uses the sp library which is being superseded by sf, but is still heavily utilized.

 [^2]: For a discussion on the benefits and drawbacks on this methodology and its assumptions see, [Spatializing health research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3732658/).
 Some states like Kentucky have a larger number of counties (120) which often encompass entire cities which often leads to more homogeneity within those regions.
 In contrast, a state like Massachusetts has only 14 counties which can lead to more variability with the county geographies leading to more questionable results in some cases.

 [^3]: This is often leveraged in the field of public health.
 See for example, [Spatial Analysis and Correlates of County-Level Diabetes Prevalence](https://www.cdc.gov/pcd/issues/2015/14_0404.htm).